bikidsx/dazy/CONTRIBUTING.md

-# Contributing to Debu
+# Contributing to Dazy

-Thanks for your interest in contributing to Debu!
+Thanks for your interest in contributing to Dazy!
 This guide will help you get started.

 ## Development Setup